Tour of Tenerife & El Teide

 Introduction

-During the week, you stay in three comfortable 3-4* star hotels, each with its charm (and one of them with relaxing spa facilities!).
-Each is nestled in a rural mountain location and from these high-altitude vantage points we have planned a wonderful variety of routes, making this holiday suitable for fit cyclists with varying aspirations and experience of cycling in the mountains.
-If you choose to stick to our Classic route, you cycle an average of 62km a day, with 1492m of ascent, but if you are looking for more training or more challenge then just include our optional extras to cycle an average of 99km/day with 2617m ascent.
+During the week, you stay in three charming 3*-4* star hotels (one of them with relaxing spa facilities), each nestled in a rural mountain location.
+It’s from these high-altitude vantage points that we’ve planned a wonderful variety of routes, making this holiday suitable for fit cyclists with varying aspirations and experience of cycling in the mountains.
+If you choose to stick to the Classic route, you’ll cycle an average of 61km a day, with 1475m of ascent.
+However, if you’re looking for more intense training or a tougher challenge then you could add the optional extras, cycling an average of 99km a day with 2600m ascent.

-Please note that due to local regulations, we won’t be able to bring our customised Marmot vans or titanium hire bikes to the island.
-Instead, we will be using local companies for transfers as well as bike hire and hire support vans on the island.
-However, you’ll still be supported in the usual Marmot style and by two of our skilled and enthusiastic guides during your holiday.
+Please note that due to local regulations, we don’t bring our customised Marmot vans or titanium hire bikes to the island.
+Instead, we use local companies for transfers as well as bike hire and hire support vans on the island.
+However, you’ll still be supported in the usual Marmot style by two of our skilled and enthusiastic guides during your holiday.
+It’s their mission to support you as an individual and to help you achieve your goals.
+This is a truly fantastic week of cycling on a wonderful island!
+For further inspiration, you can head over to our YouTube channel to see a video of this fantastic tour!

 Departure Dates & Prices